How Much Compensation Can I Claim For Professional Negligence

-By Mark Ainsdale.
-Last Updated 20th July 2021.
+By Stephen Burke.
+Last Updated 6th October 2021.
 In its most basic form, professional negligence claims most often occur when a professional person, or representative of a professional organisation, causes damage by giving bad advice.
 However, in recent years the professional negligence landscape has changed somewhat.
 Our increasing dependence upon technology has mostly driven this change has left us open to damage from a much broader range of professionals.

 A decade ago, we primarily saw professional negligence claims against solicitors, accountants, and financial advisers.
 We now see a growing number of professional negligence cases brought against IT professionals and other providers that maintain and administer the technology we now depend upon.

 Select a Section: